Syrkres/oRPG-Snippets/README.md

 # oRPG-Snippets
-Snippets of CSS for Obsidian for RPG games.
+Snippets of CSS for Obsidian for RPG games along with some other source files.

 *Home to my CSS snippets for TTRPG in Obsidian MD.*